svn2github/dotnetzip/Readme.txt

      End Using

 That covers the basics.

+Notice that a using clause is always employed.
+DOn't forget this.
+Don't leave it off.
+If you don't understand what it is, don't just skip it.
+It's important.

 There are a number of other options for using the class library.
 For example, you can read zip archives from streams, or you can create (write) zip archives to streams, or you can extract into streams.
 You can apply passwords for weak encryption.
 You can specify a code page for the filenames and metadata of entries in an archive.
 You can rename entries in archives, and you can add or remove entries from archives.
 You can set up save and read progress events.
 You can do LINQ queries on the Entries collection.
-Check the doc for complete information, or use Visual Studio's intellisense to explore some of the properties and methods on the ZipFile class.
+Check the documentation for complete information, or use Visual Studio's intellisense to explore some of the properties and methods on the ZipFile class.

-Another type you may use is ZipEntry.
-This represents a single entry within a ZipFile.
-To add an entry to a zip file, you never have to directly instantiate a ZipEntry.
-But you may wish to modify the properties of an entry within a zip file, and you do that by twiddling the properties on the ZipEntry instance.
+Another type you will use is ZipEntry.
+This represents a single entry - either a file or a directory - within a ZipFile.
+To add an entry to a zip file, you call one of the AddEntry (or AddFile) methods on the ZipFile class.
+You never directly instantiate a ZipEntry type.
+The AddEntry/AddFile returns a ZipEntry type; you can then modify the properties of the entry within the zip file, using that object.

-The following code adds a file as an entry into a ZipFile, then renames the entry within the zip file:
+For example, the following code adds a file as an entry into a ZipFile, then renames the entry within the zip file:

       using(ZipFile zip= new ZipFile())
       {
         ZipEntry e = zip.AddFile(filename);
         e.FileName = "RenamedFile.txt";
         zip.Save(NameOfZipFileTocreate);
       }

 Extracting a zip file that was created in this way will produce a file